Khiala Pind

 Khiala Pind is a village near Adampur in the Jalandhar district of the state of Punjab in India.
 It has 15 hectares of land.
 The village population was 500 in the 1991.

 Geography

 Khiala is located in the fertile plains of Doaba, Punjab.
 It shares boundaries with the villages of Daroli Kalan, Padhiana (West), Damunda and Daroli Khurd (East).

 History

 Khiala Pind is a part of the Minhas clan villages of this region.
-The majority of residents have relatives living in, or can trace their origins to the village of Daroli Kalan.
+A majority of the residents have relatives living in, or can trace their origins to the village of Daroli Kalan.

 A short distance from the heart of Khiala Pind is the Dera Sant Pura Jabar, a well-known religious establishment.